Optimization Hyper-parameter Laws for Large Language Models: Experimental Setup and Supplementary Results

+Table~\ref{tab:opt-law-coeff} reports the selected exponent vector and fitted coefficient vector for the generalized \ref{eq:opt-law2}.
+Unlike the simplified \abbr{} in Eqn.~\eqref{eq:optlaw}, the coefficient vector $\*c$ is not constrained to be strictly positive.
+The simplified law has a small number of terms with direct physical interpretations, where positive coefficients are natural.
+The generalized law, however, contains 15 features including interaction terms, many of which are correlated.
+In multivariate regression with correlated features, individual coefficients reflect partial effects conditional on all other features.
+For example, two features that are each positively correlated with loss may receive opposite signs because one already accounts for part of the other's contribution.
+Their signs therefore cannot be inferred from marginal correlations alone.
+We do not impose positivity constraints on $\*c$.

-Before estimating the model loss using the parameters from these tables, it is necessary to normalize the training iteration steps $S$, model size $N$, and LR.
+\paragraph{Normalization.} Before estimating the model loss using the parameters from these tables, it is necessary to normalize the training iteration steps $S$, model size $N$, and LR.
 For model parameter count $N$, we use the total number of learnable parameters, expressed in billions.
-Similarly, $S$ and all other iteration-related variables (e.g., warmup steps, cooldown steps) are converted to a token-based metric (in billions) by computing $\text{steps} \times \text{token size} \times \text{global batch size}/10^9$.
+The iteration count $S$ and all step-related variables (warmup steps, cooldown steps) are converted to token counts in billions: $S_{\text{tokens}} = S \times L \times B / 10^9$, where $L = 2048$ is the token length and $B = 2048$ is the global batch size (Table~\ref{tab:moe-config}).
 The LR is normalized by dividing it by $1.5 \times 10^{-2}$, ensuring that the normalized LR values fall within the range of 0 to 1 across all experiments.

-Table~\ref{tab:opt-law-coeff1} provides the coefficients and powers for the convergence and escape terms, while Table~\ref{tab:opt-law-coeff2} lists those for the mixed and bias terms.
-Both tables consider two specific LR schedules: (1) a linear warmup over $a$ steps followed by a linear cooldown over $S-a$ steps, and (2) a linear warmup over $a_1$ steps, followed by a constant LR ($\eta_{\max}$) from $a_1$ to $a_2$ steps, and a cooldown over $S-a_2$ steps (as illustrated in Fig.~\ref{fig:effect} (a)).
-For these two LR schedules, we present the corresponding analytical expressions for the optimization-feature vector, facilitating further validation of the \ref{eq:opt-law2} under real large-scale training cases.
+Table~\ref{tab:opt-law-coeff} provides the coefficients and powers for the convergence, escape, mixed, and bias terms for two LR schedules: (1) a linear warmup over $a$ steps followed by a linear cooldown over $S-a$ steps, and (2) a linear warmup over $a_1$ steps, followed by a constant LR ($\eta_{\max}$) from $a_1$ to $a_2$ steps, and a cooldown over $S-a_2$ steps (as illustrated in Fig.~\ref{fig:effect} (a)).